 Visit the UC Electrical and Computer Engineering Labs with your Y12/13 students with interactive demos and hands-on experiment.
-It usually happens at the end of Term 2 (school calendar) and during University mid-year break.
+Timing is usually at the end of Term 2 (school calendar) and during University mid-year break.

 In early July, UC’s Department of Electrical and Computer Engineering (ECE) and the Electric Power Engineering Centre (EPECentre) welcomed 250 year 12 and 13 Physics students from four local high schools, into their labs.
 The students experienced a variety of hands-on activities including: